sniperkit/snk.fork.sabzcity-persiadb/README.md

     - TAGS (like tables in RDBMS or folder structure in FS)
     - Data created
     - Last Version UUID
-    - Data Version
     - Indexed(bool)
     - MIME
-    - Other Replicated UUID & domain,
 - Data

 ## Database Library
 We have all futures like ACID, transaction, join (normalize data), in library layer.
 But we dont suggest to use normalize data becuase of data mining.
-We don't need row lock for transaction query becuase we don't have update data in SE layer.
+We don't need row lock for transaction query becuase we don't use update data in SE layer.

 ### Logics
 - Compress & uncompress data by MIME